 Department of Regional NSW offices to boost jobs in the bush

-Regional issues will be at the forefront of government decision-making with four new offices for the newly created Department of Regional NSW to be established in the bush.
+Regional issues will be at the forefront of government decision-making with four new offices for the newly created Department of Regional New South Wales to be established in the bush.

-Deputy Premier, Minister for Regional NSW and Member for Monaro John Barilaro said hundreds of jobs will be created in regional communities with offices coming to Queanbeyan, Armidale, Dubbo and Coffs Harbour.
+Deputy Premier, Minister for Regional NSW and Member for Monaro John Barilaro said hundreds of jobs will be created in regional communities with offices in Queanbeyan, Armidale, Dubbo and Coffs Harbour.

 “People in regional NSW face unique challenges and lifestyles and no town is the same, which is why the Department of Regional NSW was formed, to put rural issues front and centre,” Mr Barilaro said.

 “Regional NSW has seen drought, bushfires and COVID-19 bring communities to their knees and I am determined to see this government provide better representation to make sure we get the services we deserve.

 “More than three quarters of the Department’s staff are already based in the regions with the Department of Primary Industries, Local Land Services, Forestry, Mining Exploration and Geosciences staff in various offices and frontline positions, located right across regional NSW.

 “We want more jobs and opportunities in the regions, and what better way than to have a regionally focused NSW Government Department located in the very regions we serve.”